-We like the simple quality and value of Our Pets Durapet Premium Rubber-Bonded Stainless Steel Cat Dish (view at Amazon).
+We like the simple quality and value of Our Pets Durapet Premium Rubber-Bonded Stainless Steel Cat Dish.
 It’s just the right size and depth while also being slip- and spill-proof.
-You may also be able to get your cat to drink more by offering them the fresh, clean water that can flow with five different settings in the PetSafe Drinkwell 360 Stainless Steel Pet Fountain (view at Chewy).
+You may also be able to get your cat to drink more by offering them a source of fresh, clean water that's constantly flowing.
+The PetSafe Drinkwell 360 Stainless Steel Pet Fountain has five spouts and an internal filter.

 What to Look for in Cat Bowls

 The bowl aisle at the pet store might feel overwhelming because there are so many types to choose from.
 There are a few important factors to look out for when selecting a water bowl for your cat.
 Veterinarians often recommend water bowls made from stainless steel or ceramic material because they are durable, easy to clean, and somewhat resistant to bacterial growth.
 They also less likely to add extra odors or flavors to the water that might further deter your cat from drinking.